gxosty/gxosty/README.md

 ## Hi there 👋.
 I am gxost!

-I am software developer that likes _poking around_ with C++ and Python, tho sometimes touches other languages too.
+I am software developer that likes _poking around_ with C++ and Python, tho sometimes touch other languages too.
 I love doing some low level stuff, especially **network related**.
 I can do mobile development too.
 Looking forward to have at least one full stack cross-platform app!

 <!--
 **gxosty/gxosty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.